How To Write A Poem For A Funeral

 Most people think of a poem as something that rhymes.
 Whilst this isn’t always true, most people will want their poem to rhyme.
 When you think about structuring the poem, an easy way to tackle this is to lay it out as the last line of every other sentence as a rhyme.
-We have copied in an original poem below that has been written with a grandfather in mind. (feel free to sue this if you wish)
+We have copied an original poem below that has been written with a grandfather in mind. (feel free to use this if you wish)

-Just a card at birthday time, reminds you of his love
+Just a card at birthday time reminds you of his love

 Just his presence, by your side, his shelter like a glove